-- Subsequent CWD focused surveillance sampling will be conducted on free ranging deer within the CMZ using various methods (e.g., hunter-harvested animals, road kills, controlled harvest, etc.).
+- ❖ Subsequent CWD focused surveillance sampling will be conducted on free ranging deer within the CMZ using various methods (e.g., hunter-harvested animals, road kills, controlled harvest, etc.).
 Whenever possible, sampling will be accomplished using hunter harvested deer during regular deer season and/or through extended special seasons.
 When necessary, WFF may also collect deer in areas when other means of sample collection are inadequate, but only with permission and full cooperation of private landowners.
-Landowner permission will be obtained prior to collecting any deer from private property. - Stakeholders such as deer processors and taxidermists will be asked to assist in sampling efforts by saving portions of deer carcasses during all or selected portions of the deer hunting seasons. - Alabama Department of Transportation (ADOT), Alabama Law Enforcement Agency (ALEA), county highway departments, and/or sheriff offices may be asked to assist by reporting road kill deer within the CMZ to WFF for sampling. - Liberal and/or extended hunting seasons may be used to supplement CWD sampling in the HRZ through special regulations (Appendix 6). - Targeted surveillance sampling for CWD will be intensified within all counties that intersect or are immediately adjacent to the BZ (Appendix 7). - ◆ All captive cervid facilities within the CMZ will be placed on non-movement qualified status until testing can determine CWD prevalence of the captive cervid facilities.
+Landowner permission will be obtained prior to collecting any deer from private property. - Stakeholders such as deer processors and taxidermists will be asked to assist in sampling efforts by saving portions of deer carcasses during all or selected portions of the deer hunting seasons. - ❖ Alabama Department of Transportation (ADOT), Alabama Law Enforcement Agency (ALEA), county highway departments, and/or sheriff offices may be asked to assist by reporting road kill deer within the CMZ to WFF for sampling. - ❖ Liberal and/or extended hunting seasons may be used to supplement CWD sampling in the HRZ through special regulations (Appendix 6). - ❖ Targeted surveillance sampling for CWD will be intensified within all counties that intersect or are immediately adjacent to the BZ (Appendix 7). - \ All captive cervid facilities within the CMZ will be placed on non-movement qualified status until testing can determine CWD prevalence of the captive cervid facilities.
 Facility operators will be required to check the integrity of the perimeter fencing daily.
 Each captive cervid facility will be treated as an individual population.
 The population for a captive cervid facility will be estimated as the average of the last two inspection counts for licensed game breeder facilities, and the average of the last two inventories reported for permitted facilities.
 If a captive cervid facility has been operating for less than two years, then the current inventory will be used as the estimated population count.
-An initial sample of approximately 25% of the estimated population of the facility, or a sample target as otherwise recommended on a case-by-case basis through consultation with Southeastern Cooperative Wildlife Disease Study (SCWDS) and ADAI, will be used to determine CWD prevalence within the facility.
+An initial sample of approximately 10% of the estimated population of the facility, or a sample target as otherwise recommended on a case-by-case basis through consultation with Southeastern Cooperative Wildlife Disease Study (SCWDS) and ADAI, will be used to determine CWD prevalence within the facility.
 Sampling of captive cervid facilities will be initiated in the CZ and progress outward to the HRZ.
-Given, licensed game breeder facilities are currently required to submit samples for CWD surveillance, the number of viable CWD samples submitted from the previous three years (36 months) preceding the CWD positive detection date will be considered as part of the sample count needed to test for CWD prevalence within the facility.
-A maximum of 15% of the initial sample can be from the three years (36 months) preceding the CWD positive detection date.
-However, 10% of the sample must be taken after the initial CWD positive detection date and will be randomly selected from current inventory.
-The captive cervid facility can substitute up to half of the deer randomly selected for testing with deer of similar age, sex and time on the facility.
+The 10% prevalence sample must be taken after the initial CWD positive detection date and will be randomly selected from current inventory.
+The captive cervid facility can substitute up to half of the deer randomly selected for testing with deer of similar age, sex, and time on the facility.
 Captive cervids considered eligible for sampling must be at least 12 months of age or older.
-If a sample is submitted from an enclosure that received deer from the captive cervid facility, the sample only counts towards the 15% of the required sample of the licensed game breeder facility that transferred the animal to the enclosure.
-If a

-CWD positive is detected within the captive facility or the initial sample Response Protocol B: Positive Detection In-state Captive Deer is implemented.
-If CWD is not detected in captive facilities after initial prevalence testing is complete, then non-movement qualified status of captive facilities will be lifted, and movement will be allowed within the CMZ.

-CWD focused surveillance sampling will continue in a CMZ until the sample goal is reached.
+If a CWD positive is detected within the captive facility or the initial sample Response Protocol B: Positive Detection In-state Captive Deer is implemented.
+If CWD is not detected in captive facilities after initial prevalence testing is complete, then non-movement qualified status of captive facilities will be lifted, and movement will be allowed within the CMZ. - \ CWD focused surveillance sampling will continue in a CMZ until the sample goal is reached.
 If no additional positive cases are detected for a period of one year, then targeted surveillance for CWD will be continued for four additional years in the CMZ and all counties that intersect or are adjacent to the BZ.
 If no new cases of CWD have been found for five consecutive years, CWD sampling within the CMZ will be reduced to standard surveillance levels, and CMZ specific regulations and non-movement qualified status of captive cervid facilities located within the CMZ will be lifted.